pingoDeLingo/veebipood/README.md

 # Veebipood

-Project Overview
-This project

-Installation
+- Installation

 Clone the reop and Install all dependencies

-Usage
+-Usage

 Open it by using nodemon index.ts and from there you can insert data about the street, city, aadress and postcode

-Contact Information
+- Contact Information

 karl-markus.vaher@voco.ee

-Troubleshooting
+- Troubleshooting

 If there are any issues let us know